jedithrills/done-project/README.md

 # About
 <p>What do you say when you finish a task? <img src="https://github.com/jedithrills/done-project/blob/main/donelogo.png" alt="alt logo" width="100"></p>
 <p>Assign and track your projects efficiently with this easy to use project manager.
-Increase your productivity and install with these simple steps:</p>
+Increase your productivity and install in 3 easy steps.</p>

-## Installation
+# Installation
 1.
 2.
 3.